 The Day Before Your Trip…

-We’ll get going first thing in the morning, taking a short drive to our Colorado River put-in at Potash.
+We’ll meet at the OARS warehouse first thing in the morning, taking a short drive to our Colorado River put-in at Potash.
 Upon arrival at the boat ramp, our guides will present a brief safety talk and orientation to our boats and gear.
 We’ll cover some miles on the first day, likely stopping for a short hike to see some 250-million-year-old petrified wood.
 We’ll make camp on a big sandy beach, watching afternoon turn to evening as your guides prepare dinner and the sun sets behind towering canyon walls.

 As we head downriver, the Colorado winds through the Loop—an exceptional example of the river’s convoluted twists and turns and a venue for another great hike—before we reach the confluence with the Green River.
 Here, the current picks up, signaling the beginning of Cataract Canyon.
 We’ll try for one of the great campsites in the upper reaches of Cataract Canyon.
 We won’t let the mesmerizing spectacle of a billion bright stars keep us awake too late, wishing to be well-rested for the days to come.